See the Day: Critical response

 Girls Aloud's version of "See the Day" received generally negative reviews from contemporary music critics.
 The cover was largely slated for its lack of creativity and similarities to their 2004 cover of The Pretenders' "I'll Stand by You" (although some critics preferred it).
 John Murphy of musicOMH stated that "See The Day should wipe away all memories of I'll Stand By You" and that while it's "not in the same league as the Girls' Xenomania compositions, but it's still by far the best cover version they've done."
 Virgin Media said that "coming so hot on the heels of the still-charting Biology and taken from an album chock-full of corking tracks, it seems more than a little cynical."

 Girls Aloud won the Heart Award for "See the Day" at the O2 Silver Clef Lunch, an annual awards ceremony honouring songwriting and performance in aid of Nordoff-Robbins Music Therapy.
 Nicola Roberts and Kimberley Walsh, members of the band, attended the awards presentation ceremony.

+Band comments

+While reflecting on their discography during an interview with the Gay Times promoting their 2024 reunion tour, the band expressed negative feelings towards the song, with Nadine sardonically stating "That's not a single.
+I don't know what happened there" and sarcastically referred to the track's release as a single as "an accident."
+Kimberley explicitly disavowed it, saying "We don't claim it."
+Cheryl called the song a "blip".
+Cheryl also stated in 2008 that "See The Day" was only released because they were stuck for ballads, saying "I wish we hadn't released See The Day.
+I absolutely hate that track, I don't think it's us at all, it's really old fashioned."